cloudquery/cloudquery/website/pages/blog/introducing-the-tailscale-source-plugin.md

 ## Make sure all your devices have enabled key expiry

-To secure your infrastructure it's a good idea to make device keys expire.
+To keep your infrastructure secure it's best practice to make device keys expire.
 Here's a query to check for devices that have disabled key expiry.

 ```sql